alexpeterhall/reading-list/README.md

 ## Notes on the Code

 - Initial code is just to log some simple stats to console.
 I am running the JavaScript file locally via nodejs.
+- I have not bothered checking for non-existent data or errors in many cases because I directly control the data.
+For example, I would never add a book I read to the list without a title and number of pages.
 - Future project idea would be to build a front-end application to display and interact with the data.